mikeraab/docker101/Participant-Guide.md

 The objective of this section is to understand port mappings and dynamic port allocations.

-**For the remainder of the HOL, we will be using the Container Cloud Service**
+**For the remainder of the HOL, we will be using Container Cloud Service**

 Login to your Container Cloud Service instance